Adel Amrouche

-Adel Amrouche (عَادِل عَمرُوش; born 7 March 1968) is an Belgo-Algerian football manager and former player who manages the Yemen national team.
-Following the part of his career in Belgium, where he clinched his UEFA trainer-licence, Amrouche also hold a Belgian passeport.
+Adel Amrouche (عَادِل عَمرُوش; born 7 March 1968) is an Algerian football manager and former player who currently manages Rwanda.
+Having spent a large part of his career in Belgium, where he clinched his UEFA trainer-licence, Amrouche also has Belgian nationality.

 Club career

 Amrouche began his playing in the junior ranks of CA Kouba.
 He played for a number of Algerian clubs including CR Belouizdad, USM Alger, JS Kabylie, OMR El Annasser, Olympique de Médéa and AS Ain M'lila.
 He then moved to Austria briefly to play for Favoritner AC.
 After that, he played for a number of Belgian clubs like La Louviére and Mons, as well as amateur clubs KAV Dendermonde and SK Lombeek.

 Managerial career

 Amrouche began his managerial career in 1988 by coaching the youth ranks of local club OMR El Annasser while playing for the senior team.
 He held the same role during his playing stints with USM Alger and RC Kouba.

 In 2002, he was appointed as the manager of Congolese club Daring Club Motema Pembe.

-In 2007, Amrouche became the coach of the Burundi national football team.
+In 2007, Amrouche became the coach of the Burundi national team.
 On 1 January 2011, Amrouche turned down an offer to take over the vacant managerial role of Algerian club ES Sétif, preferring to continue in his role with the Burundi national team.
 On 29 February 2012, Amrouche resigned as the manager of Burundi, just a day after a 2–1 win against Zimbabwe in the 2013 Africa Cup of Nations qualifiers.

-In February 2013, Amrouche was named coach of the Kenya national football team taking over the position from James Nandwa who was there on temporary basis after the departure of Henri Michel.
-After 18 months at the helm, he was sacked on 3 August 2014 following Kenya's 1–0 aggregate loss to Lesotho in the second round of qualification for the 2015 Africa Cup of Nations.
+In February 2013, Amrouche was named coach of the Kenya national team taking over the position from James Nandwa who was there on temporary basis after the departure of Henri Michel.
+He stayed 18months with Kenya national team.

 He managed USM Alger in 2016.

-He became manager of the Libyan national team in May 2018.
+He became manager of the Libya national team in May 2018.
 He resigned from the position in October 2018.